storyblok/storyblok-cli/README.md

 # Sync components and stories from `00001` space to `00002` space
 $ storyblok sync --type components,stories --source 00001 --target 00002

+# Sync only stories that starts with `myStartsWithString` from `00001` space to `00002` space
+$ storyblok sync --type stories --source 00001 --target 00002 --starts-with myStartsWithString
 ```

 ### quickstart